seanakabry/zk-tools/README.md

 mv "$KMVAR_Instance_Files" "${basename} ($KMVAR_Instance_UID_to_Assign).${extension}"
 ```

-### To Be Improved
+### Areas for Improvement

 *	The shell script which performs house-keeping on the global variable `Last UID` should delete any UIDs corresponding to times in the past.

 ### Changelog